Rooney ends playing career to become full-time Derby boss

 Rooney made his debut for boyhood club Everton in 2002 and shot to prominence by scoring a sensational goal to beat then-champions Arsenal days before his 17th birthday.

-After an impressive showing for England at Euro 2004 he was signed by Alex Ferguson for United in a £27 million ($37 million) transfer.
+After an impressive showing for England at Euro 2004 he was signed by United in a £27 million ($37 million) transfer.

-“I think we have got the best young player this country has seen in the past 30 years,” said Ferguson on the day he splashed out a then world-record fee for a teenager.

 Rooney soon started paying that fee back, scoring a hat-trick on his debut in the Champions League against Fenerbahce.